KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/battle-cats/2023-12-29-battle-cats-afk.md

 - Bones: Walk of Fame - Paparazzi Paradise (Bahamut)
 - Sprockets: The Legend Begins - Earthshaker (Manic Lion)

 This list is far from exhaustive.
-You are welcome to write an issue if you have found more stages that are farmable, and I will add them here: [https://github.com/cyberspatula/cyberspatula.github.io/issues](https://github.com/cyberspatula/cyberspatula.github.io/issues)
+You are welcome to write an issue if you have found more stages that are farmable, and I will add them here: [GitHub issues](https://github.com/cyberspatula/cyberspatula.github.io/issues)

 <br>
 <br>